 Suppose, we want to work on a file that is on a remote Github repository as another developer.
 How can we do that?
-We can work on this by clicking on Clone or Download and copying the link and pasting it on the terminal with the git clone command, which will import the files of a project from the remote repository to our local system.
+We can work on this file by clicking on Clone or Download and copying the link and pasting it on the terminal with the git clone command.
+This will import the files of a project from the remote repository to our local system.

 8. git branch

 So far, we saw how we can work on Git.
 Now, imagine, multiple developers working on the same project or repository!
-To handle the workspace of multiple developers, we use branches.
-To create a branch (say, the ‘name-of-the-branch’ is ‘branch1’), use this command.
+To handle the workspace of multiple developers, we can use branches.
+To create a branch (say, the ‘name-of-the-branch’ is ‘branch1’), we use this command:

 9. git checkout

-We use this command to create and navigate to that particular branch (say, the ‘name-of-the-new-branch’ is ‘branch2’) at the same time.
+We use this command to create a branch and navigate to that particular branch (say, the ‘name-of-the-new-branch’ is ‘branch2’) at the same time: